 The U.S. Initial Unemployment Insurance Claims are that over 40 million people have already lost their jobs.

-As new coronavirus cases were detected in California and the ‘shelter-in-place’ mandate was extended, a sharp sales decline resulted in an increase in unsold inventory – leading to a balanced real estate market.
+As new coronavirus cases were detected in California and the ‘shelter-in-place’ mandate was extended, a sharp sales decline increased unsold inventory – leading to a balanced real estate market.
 The COVID-19 pandemic kept both buyers and sellers on the sidelines in the California housing market.
 Many potential sellers delayed putting their homes on the market, which led to fewer new listings.
-Some of the buyers excited and decided to not enter the market due to their weak financial condition.
+Some of the buyers were excited and decided to not enter the market due to their weak financial condition.
 California home sales experienced the worst month-to-month sales decline in more than four decades.

 Home sales dropped sharply in April from both the previous month and year as the housing market began to feel the full impact of the state’s stay-at-home order, according to C.A.R.